briankmbugua/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ## Temperatures #1
 a script that displays the top 3 of cities temparature during July and August ordered by temperature(descending)

+## 20. Temperatures #2
+display max temp of each state order by State name
+### discussion
+Use max to select max value